thewca/wca-regulations/wca-regulations_2012.md

   - 9i1) The WCA shall recognise the following types of regional records: national records, continental records, and world records.
   - 9i2) Results of official WCA competitions are dated to the calendar date of the competition.
 If a competition spans multiple days, the results of each round are dated to the last scheduled calendar date of the round.
   - 9i3) If the WCA Regulations for an event are changed, existing regional records stand until they are broken under the new WCA Regulations.
-- 9j) Each event must be held at most once per competition.
+- 9j) Each event shall be held at most once per competition.
 - 9k) All competitors may participate in all events of a competition.
 - 9l) Each round must be completed before any following round of the same event starts.
 - 9m) Events must have at most four rounds.